gitDemeke/alx-low_level_programming/0x10-variadic_functions/README.md

-We are  practicing low level programing in C at alx school
+We are now practicing low level programing in C